Do I have a slip and fall case?

 Did you recently have a slip and fall accident and want to find out if you have a case?

-Give our lawyers a call at 516-203-4857 or contact us through our webform for a free consultation.
+Contact us for a free consultation.
 We will discuss your case, let you know your options and what you can expect from the legal process.
 There is no charge or obligation—there are never any fees until we get you a settlement or verdict.